-The company also entered into a sales agreement with Cowen and Company to offer up to $75 million of its common stock for sale.
+The company also inked a deal with an investment bank to publicly offer from time to time up to $4.2 million of its stock.

 The Seattle-based immune sequencing firm will not receive any proceeds from the sale of the shares.